brigitte-bigi/Whakerexa/README.md

 - ✨ Lightweight, semantic, dependency-free, and modular
 - 🌓 Built-in light / dark themes
 - 🔆 High-contrast accessibility mode
-- 🎨 Fully customizable through CSS variables
+- 🎨 Fully customizable through CSS variables — using `@layer` so your rules always win without `!important`
 - 🧩 Composable and extensible — adapt to your needs
 - ⚙️ Object-oriented ES6 components
 - ⚙️ Unified API (`import … from "wexa.js"` or `Wexa.*`)